near/docs/docs/roles/developer/examples/near-api-js/guides.md

   wait, but why though?

-  well, it takes some unknown amount of time for nearlib to connect to the NEAR network and do its thing.  all good things take time.
+  well, it takes some unknown amount of time for near-api-js to connect to the NEAR network and do its thing.  all good things take time.

   in JavaScript, an asynchronous environment, this kind of thing is handled